tpximpact/mhclg-oruk/content/adopt/02_business_case.md

    </tbody>
 </table>

-### 2) Delay or reduce spending on services.
+### 5.2 Delay or reduce spending on services

 The hypothesis behind social prescribing and community based support is that addressing requests for help early can prevent situations evolving into crises.

 While cost savings can't be attributed to this ORUK directly, improving community referrals for just 10% of residents in our example council—over 850 people annually—could generate meaningful savings.
 ORUK helps to enable the work done at Place level and help organisations support frontline workers with better data.

-### 3) Divert demand away from the council
+### 5.3 Divert demand away from the council

 > “We wanted to find a way to work better with the voluntary and community sectors.
 We wanted better prevention, and to help shift away demand from council services…we have Adult Social Care workers, health professionals, and community workers using it.”

 <cite>Council adopter</cite>

-By better utilising community services, demand on overstretched council services can be reduced
+By better utilising community services, demand on overstretched council services can be reduced.

-### 4) Help inform the commissioning of services and improve management information
+### 5.4 Help inform the commissioning of services and improve management information

-> “Front door staff and social prescribers find a huge benefit, and commissioners can see what is happening across the country.
-If there is a geographical gap”
+> “Front door staff and social prescribers find a huge benefit, and commissioners can see what is happening across the country if there is a geographical gap”

 <cite>Community Action Network</cite>

 Collecting data across the area will help service teams identify gaps in service that need to be addressed.

-### 5) Allow for bespoke tools can be built on top of the data
+### 5.5 Allow for bespoke tools can be built on top of the data

 > “Our anti-poverty team is looking to reuse the data in some way...
 AI could also be a hook to get people involved in the future.”